wso2-attic/ballerina-integrator/README.md

          - targets: ['172.17.0.1:9797']
 ```

-   NOTE : Replace `172.17.0.1` if your local docker IP differs from `172.17.0.1`
+> **NOTE**: Replace `172.17.0.1` if your local Docker IP differs from `172.17.0.1`.

-- Run the Prometheus docker image using the following command
+Run the Prometheus Docker image using the following command.

 ```
    $ docker run -p 19090:9090 -v /tmp/prometheus.yml:/etc/prometheus/prometheus.yml \
    prom/prometheus
 ```

-- You can access Prometheus at the following URL
+You can access Prometheus at the following URL.

 ```
    http://localhost:19090/
 ```

-NOTE:  Ballerina will by default have following metrics for HTTP server connector.
-You can enter following expression in Prometheus UI
+> **NOTE**: By default Ballerina has the following metrics for the HTTP server connector.
+You can enter the following expression in Prometheus UI.
 -  http_requests_total
 -  http_response_time

 ### Logging

 Ballerina has a log package for logging to the console.
-You can import ballerina/log package and start logging.
-The following section will describe how to search, analyze, and visualize logs in real time using Elastic Stack.
+You can import the `ballerina/log` package and start logging.
+The following section describes how to search, analyze, and visualize logs in real time using Elastic Stack.

-- Start the Ballerina Service with the following command from `/content-based-routing/guide`
+Start the Ballerina Service with the following command from the `/content-based-routing/guide` directory.

 ```
    $ nohup ballerina runcompany_recruitment_agency_service/ &>> ballerina.log&
 ```

-   NOTE: This will write the console log to the `ballerina.log` file in the `/content-based-routing/guide` directory
+> **NOTE**: This will write the console log to the `ballerina.log` file in the `/content-based-routing/guide` directory.

-- Start Elasticsearch using the following command

-- Start Elasticsearch using the following command
+Start Elasticsearch using the following command

 ```
    $ docker run -p 9200:9200 -p 9300:9300 -it -h elasticsearch --name \
    elasticsearch docker.elastic.co/elasticsearch/elasticsearch:6.2.2
 ```

-   NOTE: Linux users might need to run `sudo sysctl -w vm.max_map_count=262144` to increase `vm.max_map_count`
+> **NOTE**: Linux users might need to run `sudo sysctl -w vm.max_map_count=262144` to increase `vm.max_map_count`.

-- Start Kibana plugin for data visualization with Elasticsearch
+Start the Kibana plugin for data visualization with Elasticsearch.

 ```
    $ docker run -p 5601:5601 -h kibana --name kibana --link \
    elasticsearch:elasticsearch docker.elastic.co/kibana/kibana:6.2.2
 ```

-- Configure logstash to format the ballerina logs
+Configure logstash to format the Ballerina logs.

 i) Create a file named `logstash.conf` with the following content

 ```
 input {
  beats{